In biblical times, the land of Israel was blanketed with abundant fruit and forest trees that helped keep the air and soil healthy.

-Yaakov Shkolnik really knows trees.
-He grew up among the apple orchards on Kibbutz Malkiya and worked as a guide for the Society for the Protection of Nature in Israel.
-Recently he wrote the book on the subject: 101 Special and Amazing Trees in Israel for Keren Kayemeth LeIsrael-Jewish National Fund (KKL-JNF).
+Shkolnik grew up among the apple orchards on Kibbutz Malkiya in northern Israel and spent many years as a guide for the Society for the Protection of Nature in Israel.

 “You can find the common oak in many areas of Israel, but the most special ones grow in Har Habetarim, the traditionally recognized spot where God promised Abraham that his descendants — and that includes the Muslims –would inherit the land,” says Shkolnik.